-US Court of International Trade orders tariff refunds
+US trade court orders tariff refunds for importers

 Change

-US Court of International Trade ordered US Customs and Border Protection to issue refunds for duties collected under the International Emergency Economic Powers Act, ruling that all importers of record whose entries were subject to those duties are entitled to repayment.
+The US Court of International Trade ordered Customs authorities to issue refunds for duties imposed under the International Emergency Economic Powers Act.

 Why it matters